Xaklse/Polygony-Engine/README.txt

-Polygony Engine will be a game engine.
+Polygony Engine is a game engine created for educational purposes.

 Uses the following libraries placed in: